 Resistance welding, on the other hand, involves clamping two metals together and passing an electric current through them.
 The resulting electrical resistance generates substantial heat, causing the two pieces to merge.
 Oxyfuel gas welding employs a torch head to pump a mixture of oxygen and acetylene gas, which is then burned to produce intense heat, capable of melting the metals to be joined.
 This technique is frequently employed for metal cutting purposes as well.

-There are other fusion welding techniques like electron beam welding and laser welding.
-Basically any time heat or energy is being applied to cause the metal to change from a solid to a liquid state is considered fusion welding.
+Additionally, fusion welding encompasses other techniques such as electron beam welding and laser welding.
+In essence, any welding process that employs heat or energy to transform the metal from a solid to a liquid state falls under the category of fusion welding.

 Contrasting fusion welding, Solid State Welding encompasses the joining of metals through the application of pressure, either alone or in combination with heat.
 This welding technique has a historical significance, as it represents the earliest form of welding and includes methods such as forging, hammering, and pressing.
 In contemporary times, Solid State Welding has evolved to include advanced processes like Diffusion Welding, Friction Welding, and Ultrasonic Welding.